angular/angular/aio/content/guide/property-binding.md

 Without the brackets, Angular treats the right-hand side as a string literal and sets the property to that static value.

-To assign a string to a property, type the following code:
+To assign a string to a component's property (such as the `childItem` of the `ItemDetailComponent`), you use the same bracket assignment notation:

 <code-example path="property-binding/src/app/app.component.html" region="no-evaluation" header="src/app.component.html"></code-example>

-Omitting the brackets renders the string `parentItem`, not the value of `parentItem`.

 ## Setting an element property to a component property value